 Where to Stay near GranMonte Asoke Vineyard

-The GranMonte Guesthouse is located on the winery estate and offers views of the vineyards and mountains from the floor-to-ceiling glass windows and balconies of the Deluxe rooms.
+The GranMonte Guesthouse is located on the winery estate and offers some of the best lodgings of the Southeast Asian wineries, with views of the vineyards and mountains from the floor-to-ceiling glass windows and balconies of the Deluxe rooms.
 Breakfast and other meals are served at VinCotto restaurant and guests can borrow bicycles for rides around the estate.
 If you can’t get in to the Guesthouse, try the sleek, contemporary Escape Khao Yai Hotel, just 2 kms from the winery.

 Monsoon Valley Vineyard – Hua Hin, Thailand